Build Better SEO Content with Keyword Analysis Tools

 Based on this set of ten competitive search results, the overall keyword difficulty (in Google) is 71.9.

-That’s pretty high, and we can see why by looking at the component scores.
+That’s very high, and we can see why by looking at the component scores.

 (Interestingly, we see link-assistant.com in the #1 spot.
 This is the company behind the SEO PowerSuite software applications.
 A great SEO result for them!)